Tuplanolla/gcc-weverything/README.md

  contains all of the potentially harmful operations, so one should proceed with caution.

-The rest of the files contain the warning options for each of the tagged versions of GCC.
+The rest of the files inside the `tags` directory contain the warning options for each of the tagged versions of GCC.
 For example `gcc-4_8_0-release` contains
  124 warnings of which 23 are undocumented.